Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

-This subsection demonstrates the series prediction performance of the proposed methods on the five public real-world system identification datasets\footnote{Available online: \url{https://homes.esat.kuleuven.be/~smc/daisy/daisydata.html}} which consist of one-dimensional time series of various lengths between 296 and 1024 data points (see Table \ref{tab:SIDdataset} in Appx.~\ref{appx_subsec:1-D_dataset}).
-For comprehensive model comparisons, in addition to the SSMs considered in Section \ref{subsec:1-Ddata}, we also implemented the DSSM\footnote{Available online: \url{https://github.com/guxd/deepHMM}} proposed in \cite{krishnan2017structured} and the TGPSSMs using $J = 3$ layers of RealNVP flow (denoted as JO-TGPSSM-NVP and CO-TGPSSM-NVP).
+This subsection demonstrates the series prediction performance of the proposed methods on five public real-world system identification datasets\footnote{\url{https://homes.esat.kuleuven.be/~smc/daisy/daisydata.html}}, which consist of one-dimensional time series of varying lengths between $296$ to $1024$ data points (see Table \ref{tab:SIDdataset} in Appendix~\ref{appx:more_experimental_results}).
+For comprehensive model comparisons, in addition to the SSMs considered in Section \ref{subsec:1-Ddata}, we also implement the DSSM\footnote{\url{https://github.com/guxd/deepHMM}} proposed in \cite{krishnan2017structured} and the TGPSSMs using the RealNVP flow with $J = 3$ coupling layers (denoted as the JO-TGPSSM-NVP and CO-TGPSSM-NVP).
 We assume that the one-dimensional observations $\y_t$, are governed by four-dimensional latent states $\x_t, \forall t$.
-The goal of SSMs is to make future forecasting/prediction on observation based upon the learned high-dimensional latent states and the corresponding nonlinear dynamics.
-All the SSMs are trained with standardized datasets, namely the data are normalized to zero mean and unit variance based on the available training data, and the test data are scaled accordingly.
-For (T)GPSSMs, the number of inducing points is commonly set to be $20$, and the GP models are equipped with the standard SE kernel.
-More experimental settings are detailed in the supplementary material.
-Table \ref{tab:systemidentifcation} reports the prediction performance, where the root-mean-square-error (RMSE) results correspond to predicting $20$ steps into the future from the end of the training sequence, and the top three performances are indicated in bold.
+The primary objective of the SSMs considered in this study is to accurately predict the observations based on the learned high-dimensional latent states and the associated nonlinear dynamics.
+All the SSMs are trained using standardized datasets, namely, the data are normalized to zero mean and unit variance based on the available training data, and the test data are scaled accordingly.
+For (T)GPSSMs, the number of inducing points is commonly set to $20$, and the GP models are equipped with the standard SE kernel.
+More experimental settings can be found in the accompanying source code.
+Table \ref{tab:systemidentifcation} reports the prediction performance, where the root mean square error (RMSE) results correspond to predicting $20$ steps into the future from the end of the training sequence, and the top three are highlighted in bold.